yosbenj/lab-comparing-regression-models/readme.md

 given that column "coverage" in the dataframe "data" has three categories:

-"basic", "extended", and "premium" and values are to be represented in the same order.
+"basic", "extended", and "premium" values are to be represented in the same order.
 # ******************************************************